bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 }
 ```

+--

 You can see in the above example we need to use both hashes and arrays together.

+---

+for: alexa readme slides

+layout: true

 # Iteration

+---

+for: alexa readme slides

 ## Simple Iteration

 The simplest way of going through a collection in Ruby is by calling `times` and a number.

+--

 For example: